-An Induced Polarization (IP) geophysical survey comprising 14.6-line kilometers was completed over the eastern part of the Mizobe Project in September 2022.
-IP surveying was carried out over a 2.5 by 2.5 km area containing mineralized river-float and localized outcrops exhibiting strong alteration and gold and pathfinder element anomalism, significant portions of this target area are concealed by a veneer of younger volcanic ash and welded tuff.
+An Induced Polarization (IP) geophysical survey comprising 14.6-line kilometres was completed over the eastern part of the Mizobe Project in September 2022.
+IP surveying was carried out over a 2.5 by 2.5-kilometre area containing mineralized riverfloat and localized outcrops exhibiting strong alteration and gold and pathfinder element anomalism, significant portions of this target area are concealed by a veneer of younger volcanic ash and welded tuff.
 The IP survey was aimed at mapping subsurface chargeability and resistivity features potentially representing buried mineralization and surrounding alteration haloes.
-From interpretation of combined data sets an initial three framework drill holes were commenced in February 2023 to clarify stratigraphy, structure and mineralization and advance an understanding of the controls on a potential Barrick-sized concealed target.
-The three initial framework drill holes were completed in April 2023 and a geological model is currently being prepared and sample analysis were submitted and pending.